sustainable-computing-io/susql-operator/doc/carbon.md

 ```
 - Preparation: required software and permission
   - Ensure that `helm`, and `kubectl` (or `oc`) are installed
-  - Ensure that CLI user is logged in to the cluster with sufficient permissions
+  - Ensure that the CLI user is logged in to the cluster with sufficient permissions
-- Perform installation: (The example installes into namespace `gsf`.
+- Perform installation: (The example installs into namespace `gsf`.
 However, other namespaces may be used.)
 ```
 cd carbon-aware-sdk
 helm upgrade --install --wait carbon-aware-sdk helm-chart --create-namespace gsf